 What happens after I submit a report?

-Bias incident reports are completely anonymous unless you want the Dean of Students or the Multicultural Student Center to contact you to follow up on the incident.
+Bias incident reports are completely anonymous unless you want the Dean of Students or the Office of Multicultural Affairs to contact you to follow up on the incident.
 If you supply your name and contact information, this initiates the informal investigation process.
 If you want to act responsibly and report an incident but you don’t want to give your name, we will still investigate the incident when the facts warrant it.
 But if we subsequently contact you, it will be because you were identified through the investigation, not because you submitted the anonymous bias report.

 Click HERE to Report a Complaint.

-Note: the Multicultural Student Center must inform the Office of Public Safety of any crimes reported via the Bias Incident Reporting Form.
+Note: the Office of Multicultural Affairs must inform the Office of Public Safety of any crimes reported via the Bias Incident Reporting Form.

 If you believe you have been the target of or a witness to a bias or hate-related incident, please complete and submit a Bias Incident Reporting Form.
 The filing of a Bias Incident Reporting Form should be taken seriously and by submitting a report, you are attesting that the information provided is true and correct to the best of your knowledge.
 Submitting information about bias or hate related incidents is important.
 It provides the notice necessary for Georgia Southern University to accurately monitor and appropriately respond to activity that negatively impacts the diversity and well-being of our academic community.
 Thank you for taking the time to complete and Bias Incident Reporting Form.